January 29; February 5, 12, 26; March 5, 2015, Thursdays beginning at 12:30 pm

 Opera Studies Chair Wayne Kleinstiver is a graduate of Colorado College.
 He studied classical voice with H. Colin Thorpe.
 Opera and the study of classical singers has been his passion and avocation for more than 50 years, during which he has attended many live performances and acquired a large collection of recordings and videos.
 He is a member of Vero Beach Opera Board of Directors.

-For more details, download the Opera Studies flyer, or Visit the Vero Beach Opera website
+For more details, visit the Vero Beach Opera website.

 Opera Studies is subject to the Museum Art School’s Refund Policy: student refunds are made in writing during each term’s drop/add week.
 No refunds are possible after the term’s drop/add week.
 Please contact the Museum Art School office for dates and forms.